Evident-Industrial/NDE_Open_File_Format/site/docs/conventions/conventions.md

 ## Units

-Angles are expressed in degrees, while all other units in the dataset are in International System (SI) units, expressed in meters and seconds unless otherwise indicated by a "unit" key.
-For example, the "Bitfield" and "Percent" units are used for the ascan in the dataset object.
+Angles are expressed in degrees, while all other units in the dataset use the International System (SI), such as meters and seconds, unless otherwise indicated by a "unit" key.
+For example, the "Bitfield" and "Percent" units are used for the A-scan in the dataset object.

 | Quantity                 | Symbol, usual script (common) | Units         |
 | ------------------------ | ----------------------------- | ------------- |